 The Guys Guide to Type 1 Diabetes

 Let’s talk guy stuff … and diabetes.
-This guide is aimed at any dude newly diagnosed with T1D, or any guy just needing to revisit the basics.
+This guide is aimed at any dude newly diagnosed with type 1 diabetes (T1D), or any guy just needing to revisit the basics.
 We’ll talk about different personal styles of treatments and how you can prepare for the normal day-to-day challenges associated with diabetes.
-What tools we use, how we use them, and why it’s important to do so are also important topics we’ll examine.
+What tools we use, how we use them and why it’s important to do so are also important topics we’ll examine.

 Significant others, friends, family and coworkers play a tremendous role in our lives with T1D and we salute them.
 The larger social support system has grown as a valuable resource and your impact can make a huge difference.
 If we don’t touch on a subject you’re eager to talk about, please visit the Beyond Type 1 website and submit a written story.
 Don’t forget to showcase your IG profile and send in a fun photo for our Instagram wall.

 We sourced our councils for helpful information to arm you in the daily battles diabetes throws at us.
 Don’t forget, we’re looking to win the war—not every battle can be won.

 Imagine our bodies were race cars—most of the world would enjoy an automatic transmission, whereas type 1’s are the manual hot-rods on the circuit.
 Making decisions about how much insulin you need is normally something regulated by an internal organ—the pancreas!
 For men (and women) with type 1 diabetes, the administration of the insulin hormone is done manually every day via syringe, pen, pod, or pump.